-Australia’s beaches is nonetheless a remarkable place to visit, however, what attracts tourists to this area can also be the most dangerous.
+Australia’s beaches are nonetheless a remarkable place to visit, however, what attracts tourists to this area can also be the most dangerous.
 The crystal blue waters and the pure white sand can present danger from within.

 Why would a beach be dangerous?
-Wildlife or animals are the main reasons that humans should take care when visiting a beach in Australia.
+Wildlife or animals are the main reasons that humans should take care of when visiting a beach in Australia.

 If you are new to Fraser Island or better yet Australia, then you need to understand why this is the most dangerous beach in Australia.
 Like any beach, if you think safe, you should be safe so pay attention to your surroundings.